 Formally named Joseph Robinette Biden III, Beau Biden is the son of President Joseph Biden.
 He joined the military in 2003 and served in the Iraq War.
 Biden became the 44th attorney general of Delaware and reportedly had his sights set on the Presidency.
 Unfortunately, Biden succumbed to brain cancer at the age of 46.

-As a highly recognized journalist, Andrea Mitchell is a notable alumni who is now the NBC News Chief Foreign Affairs Correspondent.
-She was the news director for the University of Pennsylvania student radio station, WXPN, during her time at school.
+As a highly recognized journalist, Andrea Mitchell is a notable alumnus who is now the NBC News Chief Foreign Affairs Correspondent.
+During her time at school, she was the news director for the University of Pennsylvania student radio station, WXPN.
 Mitchell studied English Literature at the university and graduated in 1967.

 As a diehard Philadelphia Phillies fan, David Montgomery attended games while studying at UPenn.
-This notable alumni graduated with a history degree and then earned his Master's in Business Administration in 1968.
-Montgomery went on to become the president, CEO, and co-owner of the Phillies.
+This notable alumnus graduated with a history degree and then earned his master's in business administration in 1968.
+Montgomery became the president, CEO, and co-owner of the Phillies.
 He died in 2019.

-The most decorated Tony Award winner in history, Harold Prince, earned his degree from the University of Pennsylvania in just 3 years.
+The most decorated Tony Award winner in history, Harold Prince, earned his degree from the University of Pennsylvania in just three years.
 He made a lasting impression on the theater community, and the university named a theater after him on campus to honor his work on the stage.
-Prince graduated from the school in 1942 and died in 2019.
+Prince graduated from the school in 1942 and passed away in 2019.

 Known as the father of modern linguistics, Noam Chomsky graduated from the University of Pennsylvania in 1949 with his bachelor's degree.
 He then earned a master's degree in 1951 and became a significant figure in the study of language.
-Chomsky wrote more than 150 books that span subjects including war, media, politics, and linguistics.
+Chomsky wrote over 150 books on subjects including war, media, politics, and — most notably — linguistics.

-Known as a generous philanthropist, Jon Huntsman Senior gave away over $1.5 Billion.
+Known as a generous philanthropist, Jon Huntsman Senior gave away over $1.5 billion.
 He is known for founding the Huntsman Container Corporation, which found fame after creating the Big Mac clamshell container.
 He graduated in 1959 from the Wharton School of Business and later went on to work at the White House for President Richard Nixon.
-This notable alumni died in 2018.
+This notable alumnus died in 2018.

-The students who walk the University of Pennsylvania campus are no strangers to success with the long list of accomplished alumni in the books.
+The students who walk the University of Pennsylvania campus are no strangers to success with the long list of accomplished alumni and past students in the books.
 From politicians to actors to some of the wealthiest business people of our time, the university has a lot to be proud of.

-With all this knowledge and promise at your fingertips, it is no wonder why so many students want to live as close as possible to campus.
-Whatever kind of Drexel and UPenn housing you choose, finding a place near campus where all of these infamous and notable alumni also graced with their presence is pertinent.
+With all this knowledge and promise at your fingertips, it is no wonder that so many students want to live as close as possible to campus.
+Whatever kind of Drexel and UPenn housing you choose, it couldn’t be easier to find rooms for rent in Philadelphia near campus, where all of these famous and notable alumni once studied.